matias-vazquez/SistemasEmbebidos/LSE08/README.md

 2. Display in the serial port the button direction of the pressed button: `Up` / `Down` / `Right` / `Left`
 3. Acknowledge the message reception and waits for the message.

-Demonstrate to your professor that these messages were displayed at the PC terminal and show you code.
-Report your final code including it in your document along with print screens of your program working correctly.
-Upload the files with your code as well.
+Document with screenshots that these messages were displayed at the serial port Terminal.

 ## Deliverables
 Turn in a technical report that includes the following information: